Mark Foley scandal: Sources of messages and chronology

 In July 2006, a paid Republican Congressional staffer sent copies of the e-mails to several Washington media organizations through an intermediary.
 The organization Citizens for Responsibility and Ethics in Washington (CREW) said it received copies of the e-mails on July 21 and turned them over to the FBI that same day.

 In August 2006, ABC News reporter Brian Ross received the initial e-mails from a Republican source but did not write a story for over a month because he was working on other stories.

 On September 24, 2006, the e-mails were released by Lane Hudson on his anonymous blog Stop Sex Predators.
-Hudson was at the time employed by the Human Rights Campaign.
+Hudson was at the time employed by the Human Rights Campaign (HRC).
 When the HRC found out about Hudson's activity during the week of October 25, 2006, it publicly fired him for misusing its resources.
-At the time of his firing, the board of directors of HRC included Jeff Trandahl, who also had prior knowledge and involvement with the issue.

 The political humor blog Wonkette drew readers' attention to the posted e-mails on September 27.
 The next day, September 28, Ross reported on the e-mails which he had received in August.

 After that initial story, two sources brought copies of more explicit instant messages to ABC News and The Washington Post.
 Both were former pages – the first was a Republican who would "never vote for a Democrat", and the second was a Democrat from the same class as the two pages who received the messages.